Summit Elevation (m): 3095

 The descent was fast and easy.
 The steep snow was a bit trickier to descend, we didn’t even bother with crampons because the snow was quite soft (5-8 inches of slushy snow on hard pack) and the crampons would just ball up and make it less safe.
 Plus if we did slip, we didn’t want to be wearing crampons for the ride down!
 It was tempting to glissade the slope but we were a bit worried that we could start a huge slough of wet snow and there was potential to lose control of the descent that way so we didn’t bother tempting fate on this one.

 We were at the bottom of the snow gully by 14:30.
 Raf figured that from where we were there was roughly 300 meters to gain to the summit of Caldron.
 I figured slightly more than that but we agreed to give it 2 hours and see where we were.
 To myself I said that it would probably take about 2.5 hours or we should be turning around.
-This would ensure just enough day light to get back to the car.
-I was trying very hard to ignore the height gain waiting for us at the end of the day (yes, that kind of logic will wear out your body when you follow it to conclusion).
+This would ensure just enough daylight to get back to the car.
+I was trying very hard to ignore the height gain waiting for us at the end of the day.

 We had to gain a bunch of height to get over the glacial deposits and moraines between Mistaya and Caldron.
 The height gains / losses were slowly taking their toll on us and we started to slow down a little bit.
 The weather was still by far the nicest day I had all summer and this helped bolster the energy and mood levels.
 The scenery also continued to amaze and I felt truly blessed to be in this wild and beautiful place.
 As we dropped back down towards Caldron I realized that we should probably dump some gear before heading up to its summit.
 There was no need for crampons or axes or anything like that.
 The weather was very stable so we could leave Gore-Tex coats and pants behind too.
 Raf decided to dump his entire pack and just take the bare minimum with him, I elected to take the pack with half of its contents.
 We dropped yet a bit more into the small valley at the base of Caldron before starting the long plod up its scree-covered slopes.